Quick Hits

 In today’s fast-paced and digitally connected world, almost everything can be found and bought online.
 Most companies and brands have ecommerce sites built out and ready to go.
-But can all those companies say that they have all the elements needed to evolve beyond the bare minimum ability to sell products?
+But can all those companies say they have all the elements needed to evolve beyond the minimum ability to sell products?
 To be able to offer a great user experience for their shoppers to turn them into lifelong customers?

 In this blog post, we’ll explore the top 9 things we think every ecommerce site needs to have in order to be successful.